 This premium credit card made its debut in August 2016.
-Since then, it’s been dubbed the best travel rewards credit card ever and for great reason.
+It’s considered one of the best travel rewards credit cards and for good reason.

 The card earns 3x the points for every dollar spent on travel and dining.
-These points can be transferred to 13 airline and hotel partners or used with an added 50% bonus within Chase’s travel portal for a 1.5 cent per point redemption value.
+These points can be transferred to a variety of airline and hotel partners or used with an added 50% bonus within Chase’s travel portal for a 1.5 cent per point redemption value.

-The Sapphire Preferred also offers a 50k point sign-up bonus after spending $4k in 3 months.
+The Sapphire Preferred also offers a generous welcome bonus after meeting the initial minimum spend.
 However, the annual fee is considerably less at $95 and waived the first year.
 The card has no foreign transaction fees making it also good to use while traveling.

-In addition, the Sapphire Preferred earns 2x the points on travel and dining and has access to the same 13 travel partners mentioned above with the Sapphire Reserve.
+In addition, the Sapphire Preferred earns 2x the points on travel and dining and has access to the same travel partners linked to above with the Sapphire Reserve.
 Chase Ultimate Rewards points redeemed in the Chase travel portal return a 1.25 cent per point value.

 Step 2- Choose 1 of the Freedom Cards

-This No-Fee card comes in 2 varieties, Freedom and Freedom Unlimited.
+This no-fee card comes in 2 varieties, Freedom and Freedom Unlimited.
 On their own, the Freedom cards offer typical cash back rewards and/or the option to book travel solely through Chase’s travel portal at a 1 cent per point value.
-The cards come with a 15k sign-up bonus after spending $500 in 3 months.
+Both cards offer welcome bonuses, however they’re typically less than those offered with the more premium Sapphires.